Enhancing Climate Diplomacy in a Changing Political Environment

 Toward a new kind of Multilateralism

-The Brussels Dialogue on Climate Diplomacy (BDCD) is an informal network set up for the exchange of information and to promote cooperation among European institutions and international organisations active in the nexus between climate change and international, national, human and environmental security.
+The Brussels Dialogue on Climate Diplomacy (BDCD) is an informal network for the exchange of information and to promote cooperation among European institutions and international organisations active in the nexus between climate change and international, national, human and environmental security.

 Our first meeting was organised by the Institute for Environmental Security (IES) at the European Climate Foundation (ECF) in Brussels on 31 March 2016.
 The discussion focused on a presentation from the Global Strategic Communications Council (GSCC) highlighting much hope that the Paris Agreement finalised at COP21 in December 2015 had changed the rules of engagement on climate change which should lead to a new kind of multilateralism and real progress in reducing the threats posed by climate change.
 Participants recognised the importance of communicating the grand sum of many small decisions - from this point onward.
 Every new decision taken on infrastructure, security, energy, etc. has an impact and needs to be seen as such. >> Read More